ustaxcourt/ef-cms/docs/blue-green-migration.md

 Here are the steps involved:

 1. Setup the destination environments.
 Load up the `efcms-ENV-deploy` dynamodb table and figure out the destination version.
-If `source-table-version` is `beta`, you'd want to delete the `alpha` dynamodb table and cluster, and vice versa.
+If `source-table-version` is `beta`, you would need to delete the `efcms-ENV-alpha` DynamoDB tables (east and west!) as well as the `efcms-search-ENV-alpha` Elasticsearch Cluster, and vice versa.

     - delete the efcms-ENV-VERSION on east-1 and west-1
     - delete the efcms-search-ENV-VERSION elasticsearch cluster

+    **NOTE:** if you encounter an error trying to delete the DynamoDB table due to a 24-hour restriction, try deleting the `west` table before the `east` table.

 2. Run a circle deploy